Skip to Content

 Six to 12 months

 This is the time puppies go through their teenage years.
-During this time they may chose not to listen to you, but it does get better.
+During this time they may choose not to listen to you, but it does get better.

 One Year